chhaymatt/employeeCreator/README.md

 I used Axios over the fetch() for its ease of use and to learn a new technology, this allowed me to save all Axios methods in the `src/services` folder.

-I used React Query to reduce the need for using React's useEffect hook and it comes with a useQuery/useMutation to appropriately handle the request `isLoading` or returns the `data` or an `error`.
+I used React Query to reduce the need for using React's useEffect hook and it comes with a useQuery/useMutation to appropriately handle the request `isLoading`, `isSuccess`, `isError` states with messages and returns the response `data` or an `error`.

 ### Backend